NathanRodet/NathanRodet/README.md

 ## To do/learn in the few months :

  - Learn microservices architecture
- - Create ticketing solution based on microservices architecture and go.
+ - Create ticketing solution for school tutoring based on microservices architecture and go.

 ## About me